brycejoh16/combining-evolutionary-and-assay-labelled-data/README.md

 # Learning protein fitness models from evolutionary and assay-labelled data

-This repo's is a collection of code and scripts for evaluating methods that combine evolutionary and assay-labelled data for protein fitness prediction.
+This repo is a collection of code and scripts for evaluating methods that combine evolutionary and assay-labelled data for protein fitness prediction.

 For more details, please see our pre-print [Combining evolutionary and assay-labelled data for protein fitness prediction](https://www.biorxiv.org/content/10.1101/2021.03.28.437402v1.abstract).